We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If the symptoms and condition sound like something Virtuwell can treat, a nurse practitioner will receive the report.
 They can then look at a visible symptom, if necessary, and create a treatment plan.

 The service costs $49 without insurance and says it guarantees satisfaction or a refund.

 - colds and flus

 - skin conditions

-HealthTap claims to have 72,000 doctors around the world ready to answer your health questions.
-Experts are available for video chats or simply to answer text messages.
-Their mobile application, HealthTap, available on iPhone and Android, also provides health news.
+HealthTap claims to have 90,000 U.S.-licensed physicians to answer your health questions.
+Doctors are available for video chats or to answer text messages.
+They can also order lab tests and write or refill prescriptions.